The EDD’s Response to Fraud

 - Strengthen fraud-prevention strategies.

-- Working with the CalOES PUA/COVID Task Force on thousands of active investigations, arrests, and prosecutions for unemployment fraud.
+- Working with the CalOES PUA/COVID Task Force on thousands of active investigations, arrests, and prosecutions for unemployment fraud including setting up agreements to ensure seamless sharing of information.

 - Delivering multiple customer alerts about text message and other phishing schemes.